Fleming Way Bus Boulevard scheme

 Fleming Way Bus Boulevard

 The Fleming Way Bus Boulevard aims to create one inclusive bus interchange that will accommodate all bus services in the town centre.
-This will mean that all buses currently operating from Swindon bus station and from Fleming Way will leave from a single site.
+This will mean that all buses currently operating from Swindon bus station and from Fleming Way will leave from a single location.

 Key elements of the scheme include: